-Houseplants do not travel well.
+Moving?
+You're forgetting one important housemate: the plants.
 Temperature and light fluctuations, not to mention the jostling, are intolerable to most of them.
-Many moving companies refuse to transport them, and some states restrict what may be carried across their borders.
-That being said, here are five tips taken from "Martha Stewart's Homekeeping Handbook" to ensure that your leafy housemates arrive at their new home safe and sound.
+That being said, you can make your move stress-free by following our tips from the "Martha Stewart's Homekeeping Handbook" and our most trusted moving experts to ensure that they arrive to your new address safe and sound.

 Check with Authorities